 - Many stores now have kiosks when you walk in the door so a customer can quickly fill out a digital survey.

-The key is to keep these surveys short and to have the customer fill them out at a variety of different interactive points across their purchasing journey.
+The key is to keep these surveys short and have customers fill them out at a variety of different interactive points across their purchasing journey.
 This will provide you with information about what drives someone to go from a new customer to a loyal one.

 Qualitative Metrics and the Customer Experience Should be a Priority for your Retail Business

 It is more important today than ever before that retailers measure and take action on the data they collect about their customers’ experience.
-With many businesses already making an effort to improve their customer experience, you need to create your own strategy to keep up with the competition.
+With many businesses already making an effort to improve this relationahip, you need to create your own strategy to keep up with the competition.

 To connect and learn more about this topic, contact The Navio Group today.